validates-email-format-of/validates_email_format_of/README.md

 [![Build Status](https://github.com/validates-email-format-of/validates_email_format_of/actions/workflows/ci.yml/badge.svg)]( https://github.com/validates-email-format-of/validates_email_format_of/actions/workflows/ci.yml?query=branch%3Amaster)

-A ruby gem to validate e-mail addresses against RFC 2822 and RFC 3696.
+A Ruby gem to validate e-mail addresses against RFC 2822 and RFC 3696.

 ## Why this email validator?

-This gem is actually the O.G. email validation gem for Rails.
+This gem is the O.G. email validation gem for Rails.
 It was started back in 2006.

 Why use this validator?
 Instead of trying to validate email addresses with one giant regular expression, this library parses addresses character by character.
 This lets us handle weird cases likes [nested comments](https://www.rfc-editor.org/rfc/rfc5322#appendix-A.5).
 Gross but technically allowed.